GWED-community/hitbox-reader/README.md

 ## About

-Everything according to frame data and hit boxes.
+Everything according to frame data and hit boxes for the game, Gundam Wing Endless Duel.

 ## How to use this